kosuo9909/e_commerce/README.md

 # e_commerce

-A simple project made using Python, Django, PostgreSQL, and HTML templates.
+A simple project made using Python, Django, SQLite3, and HTML templates.
 It aims to provide e-commerce-based features, including:
 - Register ✅
 - Login/Logout/Update Profile ✅
 - Add products to a relational database ✅